-Theses, projects, and dissertations are reviewed for formatting and checked for plagiarism using Turnitin.com before being published on Scholarworks.
-Manuscripts are accepted quarterly, and the submission deadline is typically the end of the 7th week of the quarter.
+Theses, projects, and dissertations are reviewed for formatting and checked for plagiarism using Turnitin. com before being published on Scholarworks.
+Manuscripts are accepted each term, and the submission deadline is typically the end of the 12th week of the semester.
 Deadlines and formatting requirements are posted on the Graduate Studies website.